What is the Climate Action Project?

 They were taken the roles of journalists and scientists and with their findings, made an awesome Sway presentations about this topics.

 Check them within the next Sway https://sway.com/ydLORYLNeOaGLfA3

-We don't have any real Wind turbines in our region, we went to a field trip using Skype in the classroom and visited Puget Sound Energy's Wild Horse Wind & Solar Facility in the USA.
+We don't have any real Wind turbines in our region, so we went to a field trip using Skype in the classroom and visited Puget Sound Energy's Wild Horse Wind & Solar Facility in the USA.